jnemec91/chandra-bot/README.md

     ```
     pip install -r requirements.txt
     ```
-3. Obtain a Discord bot token and create `token.key` file in the base directory.
+3. Obtain a Discord bot token, create `token.key` file in the base directory and copy the token into it.
 4. Run the bot script:
     ```
     python main.py